-- the Income Statement
+- the Income Statement;

-- the Statement of Financial Position
+- the Statement of Financial Position;

-- the Statement of Changes in Equity
+- the Statement of Changes in Equity;

-- the Statement of Cash Flows; and
+- the Statement of Cash Flows:

 - the related notes 1 to 25, including a summary of significant accounting policies as set out in note 1.

-The relevant financial reporting framework that has been applied in their preparation is the Companies Act 2014 and FRS 102, the Financial Reporting Standard applicable in the UK and Republic of Ireland issued by the Financial Reporting Council ("the relevant financial reporting framework").
+The relevant financial reporting framework that has been applied in their preparation is the Companies Act 2014, FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", FRS 103 "Insurance Contracts" issued by the Financial Reporting Council and the European Union (Insurance Undertakings: Financial Statements) Regulations, 2015 ("the relevant financial reporting framework").